macgibbons/sql-professional/book-3-carnival-transactions/chapters/SQL_UPDATE.md

 <br>

 The `UPDATE` statement is used to edit existing records in a table.
-First you will need to provide the table name, the column names and values you wish to update.
+First you will need to provide the table name, then use the `SET` clause to assign the values to the columns you wish to update.

-You will likley need to add a WHERE clause to your statement to specify which records to update.
-If WHERE is not included then the UPDATE will apply to all records in the table.
+You will likely need to add a `WHERE` clause to your statement to specify which records to update.
+If `WHERE` is not included then the `UPDATE` will apply to all records in the table.

-Let's add a new sales type and add a new record for a sale that is of the newly added sales type.

 Example UPDATE statement:
 ```sql